MyNihongo/MudBlazor.Markdown/README.md

 The `<MudMarkdown>` supports the palette of the `MudTheme` which makes styling easy (we hope).
 These are the colors which are used in the `<MudMarkdown>`:
 - DrawerBackground - background-color of the quoted text;
-- OverlayDark - background-color of the code block;
+- ChipDefault - background-color of the code block;
 - TextDisabled - border-color of the quoted text and border-color of the h1 and h2 bottom divider;
 - TextPrimary - regular text in the markdown;
 - TextSecondary - color of the quoted text;